techie-coder-github/BBPIC/README.md

-# bbpic
+# BBPIC
-organization Static website
+A  Static Website For a Senior Secondary School